 Theorem 2.
 Let f be a QBF formula.
 Then f is true if and only if there exists a positive certificate for f.

 Negative certificates are defined in a way similar to positive certificates; they are a witness for false formulas f.
+The reader is referred to the appendix for more details.

 5 Optimizations